 The word omni– has its roots in Latin and means “all.”
 Omni-channel experiences, hence, should surpass single–channel marketing and sales, and be able to cater to customers whenever and wherever they are.
 The importance of omnichannel is that online and physical platforms no longer compete with each other but complement each other instead, making ecommerce marketing also a worthy investment.
 Omni-channel retailing should provide a consolidated and seamless experience at multiple touchpoints across channels.

 Adoption of artificial intelligence

-So those were some ecommerce insights and trends in 2020 for construction business.
-The construction industry is slowly moving sales and marketing activities online, and those that adopt these practices sooner will see the benefits long before other straggling construction businesses do.
+Those were some ecommerce insights and trends in 2020 for construction companies.
+These will allow for a range of activities including marketing, expanding product range, and making more sales.
+The construction industry is slowly moving sales and marketing activities online, and those businesses that adopt these practices sooner will see the benefits long before other competing construction businesses do.

 Know more about: E-Commerce Rise in Construction Industry: What are the Benefits?

 Setting up an ecommerce shop on your own while you manage the daily operations of your business can be a lot to juggle at once.
-Fortunately, there are many companies out there that do digital marketing for construction companies like CMGurus so that we can assist with ecommerce web development for your construction company.
+Fortunately, there are many agencies out there that provide digital marketing for construction companies like CMGurus so that we can assist with ecommerce web development for your construction company.